-University College awards the Associate in Arts and Bachelor of Science degrees in a wide range of academic subjects and interdisciplinary areas of study.
-Students also may select courses from many other academic departments and programs at Washington University that do not offer majors or programs of study in University College.
+University College awards Associate in Arts and Bachelor of Science degrees in a wide range of academic subjects and interdisciplinary areas of study.
+Students may also select courses from many other academic departments and programs at Washington University that do not offer majors or programs of study in University College.
 Undergraduate certificate programs for professional and personal development are also available.
-Please visit the University College website or call 314-935-6700 for more detailed information, requirements, and policies concerning specific undergraduate degree and certificate programs.
+Please visit the University College website or call 314-935-6700 for more detailed information, requirements and policies concerning specific undergraduate degree and certificate programs.

-Admission requirements for the Associate in Arts degree include a high school diploma or its equivalent; at least 6 units of transferable college-level course work with a minimum grade point average of 2.7 taken at another accredited institution; or at least 6 units of course work taken at University College with a minimum grade point average of 2.7.
+Admission requirements for both the Associate in Arts degree and the Bachelor of Science degree include a high school diploma or its equivalent as well as at least 6 units of transferable college-level course work taken at another accredited institution with a minimum grade-point average of 2.7 or at least 6 units of course work taken at University College with a minimum GPA of 2.7.